ComplianceAsCode/auditree-arboretum/arboretum/ibm_cloud/README.md

 * Class: [ICClusterResourceFetcher][fetch-ibm-cloud-cluster-resource]
 * Purpose: Write the resources of IBM Cloud Kubernetes clusters to the evidence locker.
-* Behavior: Retrieve the resources of IBM Cloud Kubernetes clusters listed by [cluster list fetcher][fetch-cluster-list].
-For IBM Cloud Kubernetes Service (IKS) clusters, the fetcher [downloads cluster config via IBM Cloud API][ibm-cloud-download-config] and extract the access token from the config.
-For IBM Cloud Red Hat Kubernetes Service (ROKS) clusters, the fetcher retrieves the access token using [the OAUTH server][ibm-cloud-roks-oauth] of the cluster.
+* Behavior: Retrieve tokens for IBM Cloud Kubernetes clusters listed by [IBM Cloud cluster list fetcher][fetch-cluster-list] using `api_key` in `~/.credentials`, and then retrieve specified `target_resource_types` of the clusters using the tokens.
 TTL is set to 1 day.

 * Configuration elements:
   * `org.ibm_cloud.accounts`